Phyla-Vell: Martyr

 Now calling herself Martyr, Phyla-Vell is a more abrasive and aggressive figure.
 When the Guardians attempted to negotiate with the Inhumans to stop the War of Kings, she ruined the attempt by taking Crystal hostage instead; this led to battle between the Inhumans and Guardians, while she continued to escalate.
-Eventually, the Inhumans would try to end the war by detonating a weapon that shattered space itself, creating a multiversal Fault.
+Eventually, the Inhumans try to end the war by detonating a weapon that shatters space itself, creating a multiversal Fault.

-When Adam Warlock stopped the Fault's growth by using a redundant timeline, one where he became the villainous Magus, Phyla-Vell revealed that her deal with Oblivion was to kill "the Avatar of Life" and she'd know what to do when the time came.
+When Adam Warlock stops the Fault's growth by using a redundant timeline, one where he became the villainous Magus, Phyla-Vell reveals that her deal with Oblivion was to kill "the Avatar of Life" and she'd know what to do when the time came.
 Knowing he would now become Magus, she ran Adam through but this failed to stop his transformation.
-Several of the Guardians, then stranded in the year 3009, were then sent back in time to stop Magus' creation and Phyla was prevented from making her move.
-This time when Warlock was transformed, she engaged him in combat - but Magus magically teleported her own sword from her hands and killed her with it.
+Several of the Guardians, then stranded in the year 3009, were then sent back in time to stop Magus' creation and Phyla is prevented from making her move.
+This time when Warlock transforms, she engages him in combat - but Magus magically teleports her own sword from her hands and kills her with it.

 Phyla is later revealed to still be alive, but trapped in suspended animation by Magus.
 She escapes and frees the other Guardians, but is tricked into freeing Thanos, who kills her.